 TA responsibilities include but are not limited to holding an office hour, grading, and answering student questions.
 Lab Coordinator and TA are in constant communication and "CC" each other on email replies to students.
 This mitigates a student emailing both the Lab Coordinator and TA with the same questions; one reply is given and is the same answer whether from Lab Coordinator or TA.
 TAs help students develop critical thinking and problem-solving skills.
-Students can always email the Lab Coordinator; TA can help answer questions too and can be emailed as well.
-If at any point you want to talk to the Lab Coordinator regarding the TA, please do.
+Students can always email the Lab Coordinator; TA can help answer questions too and can be emailed as well. \If at any point you want to talk to the Lab Coordinator regarding the TA, please do.
 TA should enhance the educational experience.
-If this is not the case, I want to know.
+If this is not the case, talk to a Lab Coordinator so they know.